 Class size depends on the course level.
 General electives are the largest and have about 25-30 students.
 Senior Seminar courses are much smaller and typically have 12-18 students.

 English majors are curious and motivated.
 Some are creatively motivated and write fiction, nonfiction, screenplays, and poetry.
 English majors are also cultural critics who enjoy reading, interacting with and reflecting on texts and who enjoy writing critically to produce an analytical argument.
 At Georgetown, English majors are active beyond campus.
 They participate in a range of programs and internships in order to engage with the world around them.
-You can check out the English Major Association Facebook page and read some stories of recent English Major alumni to get a better idea of what an amazing community Georgetown’s English department is!
+You can read some stories of recent English Major alumni to get a better idea of what an amazing community Georgetown’s English department is!

 Georgetown’s English department has plenty of exciting programs and opportunities for majors.
 If you are interested in journalism, check out the Journalism minor.
 If you are interested in poetry and talking about or meeting with contemporary writers, you can read about becoming a Lannan Fellow.
 If you are interested in Shakespeare, you can spend two weeks in London and Stratford-upon-Avon seeing and studying his plays.
 The English department also offers an AB/MA program for those interested in graduate study.

 The English Honors Thesis program is a competitive opportunity for selected students to work closely with a faculty member on a long-term creative or analytical writing project.
 Successfully completing an Honors project is a way to demonstrate organization, research and writing skills that can make an English major more competitive on the job market or when applying to graduate programs.